ikatsov/tensor-house/README.md

 </p>

 ## List of Prototypes and Templates
 The artifacts listed in this section can help to rapidly evaluate different solution approaches and build prototypes using your datasets.
+Artifacts are marked with the following qualifiers:
-Some artifacts can help with doing exploratory data analysis, e.g. evaluating the strength of causal effects in your data and determining whether these data is feasible for solving a certain use case or not.
+  * 🧪 - artifacts that are particularly suitable for exploratory data analysis, evaluating the strength of causal effects in your data, and determining whether these data is feasible for solving a certain use case or not.
+  * 🚀 - conceptual prototypes that use advanced methods and not necessarily suitable for productization.

 #### Promotions, Offers, and Advertisements
 These notebooks can be used to create customer propensity scoring, offer personalization, and content personalization pipelines.